Chair: Martyn Lewis CBE

 Jo Ash has been chief executive of Southampton Voluntary Services (SVS) since 1992.
 SVS supports the local voluntary sector as well as directly supporting local people through its Shopmobility service, Young Carers project, Safe in Sound substance misuse and safety awareness work, as well as MORPH, an ex-drug users self-help project.

 Jo has been a senior manager and consultant in the voluntary sector for over 30 years.
 She has worked on issues including housing and homelessness, advice services for disabled people, poverty, women and health.

 Ciarán Devane was educated at University College, Dublin where he gained first class honours in biochemical engineering.
 He also holds a Masters Degree in International Policy from George Washington University, Washington DC.
 He worked for ICI for eight years before joining Gemini Consulting.

-Ciarán joined Macmillan Cancer Support as Chief Executive in May 2007.
+Ciarán joined Macmillan Cancer Support as chief executive in May 2007.
 Ciarán co-chairs the National Cancer Survivorship Initiative and is a trustee of the National Council for Voluntary Organisation and the Makaton Charity.
-He is also on the advisory council of the Cecily Saunders Institute.
-In January 2012, Ciarán Devane was appointed as a Non Executive Director of the NHS Commissioning Board.
+He is also on the advisory council of the Cicely Saunders Institute.
+In January 2012, Ciarán was appointed as a non-executive director of NHS England.

 Richard Leaman CB OBE

 Richard Leaman OBE took over as Guide Dogs’ new chief executive in March 2010.
 In his short time at Guide Dogs, he has increased the number of service users by 50%, and overseen double-digit fundraising growth.
 He is also a trustee of Vison2020UK.

-Richard’s previous role was as a Rear Admiral in the Royal Navy, where he undertook a variety of demanding operational command and leadership roles, regularly responsible for multi-million pound budgets and hundreds of people, often in highly complex and politically sensitive circumstances.
-Richard has directed or commanded operations in every rank from Lieutenant to Rear Admiral, in ships and headquarters all around the globe.
+Richard was as a Rear Admiral in the Royal Navy, where he directed or commanded operations in every rank from Lieutenant to Rear Admiral, in ships and headquarters all around the globe and has regularly been responsible for multi-million pound budgets and hundreds of people.